-We cite here from our article on Vertebrobasilar insufficiency – Hunter Bow Syndrome – Cervical neck instability a typical patient experience with altered blood flow to the brain suspected caused by suspected cervical spine/cervical neck instability:
+Above we gave many examples of people who feel that they are oxygen deprived and it is more described as a sensation.
+Here we cite here from our article on Vertebrobasilar insufficiency – Hunter Bow Syndrome – Cervical neck instability a typical patient experience with defined altered blood flow to the brain as suspected cervical spine/cervical neck instability.

-When they went to their primary care physician, the patient tells us, the doctor started to suspect that they, the patient, was having some sort of blockage of blood to the brain.
+When they went to their primary care physician, the patient tells us, the doctor started to suspect that they, the patient, were having some sort of blockage of blood to the brain.

-In the ruling out process the physician started to look at atherosclerosis, or a hardening of the arteries.
-This problem would be suspected in patients who were older, had diabetes, high blood pressure or hypertension, smoked, was obese, or led a very poor lifestyle devoid of activity or exercise.
+In the ruling out process, the physician started to look at atherosclerosis or the hardening of the arteries.
+This problem would be suspected in patients who were older, had diabetes, high blood pressure or hypertension, smoked, were obese, or led a very poor lifestyle devoid of activity or exercise.
 Most likely if you were in this risk group you would have received a referral to a vascular surgeon so they could take a look.
-However, this group of patients can suffer both atherosclerosis and from vertebrobasilar insufficiency.
-In this group of patients it would not take much by way of neck rotation compression to cut off blood flow to the brain in arteries that are internally clogged.
-Here surgeons may see more of an urgency to recommend a decompression surgery.”
+However, this group of patients can suffer both atherosclerosis and vertebrobasilar insufficiency.
+In this group of patients, it would not take much by way of neck rotation compression to cut off blood flow to the brain in arteries that are internally clogged.
+Here surgeons may see more of an urgency to recommend decompression surgery.

 Understanding blood flow to the brain in patients

 The main advance in the understanding of blood flow to the structures in the brain, head, face, and neck including the cranial arteries has been in our opinion extracranial and transcranial doppler ultrasound, primarily because this can be done in a physician’s office by the physician or his trained staff.
 A problem is, is that these tests are done with the patient in a standard or static position.